utilitarianexe/brains/README.md

 `python brains/main.py --environment=easy --import_name=easy_network --display=pygame`

-Or watch a more complex network and environment(training for this one still does not work).
+Or watch a more complex network and environment.

 `python brains/main.py --display pygame --world handwriting`

 Current input data for this mode is a small subset of https://www.kaggle.com/sachinpatel21/az-handwritten-alphabets-in-csv-format

-Clicking on the screen will disable the display speeding up the program.
-Clicking again will re-enable the display.
+Clicking on the screen will cycle the modes (cells, weights, and none).

+None will allow the program to run much faster.

 I needed
 `MESA_LOADER_DRIVER_OVERRIDE=i965`